The home equity loan process

 - Evidence of existing debts and existing liens on your home

-We have created an easy to use printable application checklist outlining all of the documents you’ll need to complete your home equity application.
-In the event you have special circumstances surrounding your income, like self-employment or you’re receiving social security income, you’ll need to provide additional information.
+We have created an easy to use application checklist outlining the documents you’ll need to complete your home equity application.
+In the event you have special circumstances surrounding your income such as receiving income from social security, you’ll need to provide additional information.
 The checklist outlines those situations.